peteroupc/MailLib/api/com.upokecenter.text.Idna.md

 **Returns:**

-* The domain name where each label with code points outside the Basic Latin range (U + 0000 to U + 007F) is encoded into Punycode.
+* The domain name where each label with code points outside the Basic Latin range (U + 0000 to U + 007F) is encoded into an XN-label.
 Labels where this is not possible remain unchanged.

 **Throws:**

-* <code>NullPointerException</code> - Value is null.
+* <code>NullPointerException</code> - The parameter <code>value</code> is null.

 ### IsValidDomainName
-    public static boolean IsValidDomainName​(String str, boolean lookupRules) Determines whether the given string is a syntactically valid domain name.
+    public static boolean IsValidDomainName​(String str, boolean lookupRules) Determines whether the given string is a domain name containing only U-labels (labels meeting IDNA2008 requirements for labels with characters outside the Basic Latin range, U + 0000 to U + 007F), A-labels (labels starting with "xn--" and convertible to U-labels), NR-LDH labels (as defined in RFC 5890), or any combination of these, separated by dots (".").
+See RFC 5890 and 5891 (IDNA).

 **Parameters:**